PDFRCW 28A.150.392

 (i) Safety net awards shall be adjusted based on the percent of potential medicaid eligible students billed as calculated by the superintendent of public instruction in accordance with chapter 318, Laws of 1999.

-(j) Safety net awards must be adjusted for any audit findings or exceptions related to special education funding.
+(j) Safety net awards must be adjusted for any unresolved audit findings or exceptions related to special education funding.
+Safety net awards may only be adjusted for errors in safety net applications or individualized education programs that materially affect the demonstration of need.

 (3) The superintendent of public instruction shall adopt such rules and procedures as are necessary to administer the special education funding and safety net award process.
 By December 1, 2018, the superintendent shall review and revise the rules to achieve full and complete implementation of the requirements of this subsection and subsection (4) of this section including revisions to rules that provide additional flexibility to access community impact awards.
 Before revising any standards, procedures, or rules, the superintendent shall consult with the office of financial management and the fiscal committees of the legislature.
 In adopting and revising the rules, the superintendent shall ensure the application process to access safety net funding is streamlined, timelines for submission are not in conflict, feedback to school districts is timely and provides sufficient information to allow school districts to understand how to correct any deficiencies in a safety net application, and that there is consistency between awards approved by school district and by application period.
 The office of the superintendent of public instruction shall also provide technical assistance to school districts in preparing and submitting special education safety net applications.